Dog lover and outdoorsman, John Marshall is a veteran reporter who has worked for The Associated Press and other major

 Constant Pressure for Faster Delivery Times

-I guess after following the same procedure for five, 15 or 30 years, the various codes and procedures becomes second nature for a veteran carrier.
+I guess after following the same procedure for five, 15, or 30 years, the various codes and procedures become second nature for a veteran carrier.
 But for a new carrier, or for most sane people, it’s enough to drive one nuts.

 Then, there’s also the constant badgering to shorten the time spent completing a route.

 The Post Office has an established time for every route, as well as where a carrier should be at any particular time during that route.
 The supervisors constantly badger everyone—from CCAs to veterans—about that time, watching a carrier’s progress through the “scan points,” a system of electronic checkpoints along all the routes, monitoring a carrier’s truck through its GPS system, following carriers on their routes, calling and admonishing carriers to “Speed it up,” or simply belittling a carrier by asking, “What’s taking you so long?”

 No explanation was ever provided to me of how the timing of the routes are established, such as, is it the average time of veteran carrier who has done the route hundreds or thousands of times over several years, or does the timing include the times of a new carrier who is still developing expertise in “fingering the mail” as opposed to “fondling” it—yes, those are actual Post Office terms.